If someone sent you this page, they wanted you to see the work before any job-title conversation. That is intentional.

 What Has To Be Real

-The business depends on a few scarce disciplines working together.
+The business depends on a few scarce skills working together.

 The job is not generic product execution.
 The job is to make the signal, the proof, and the brief hold together tightly enough that a real team trusts the note.